photoprism/photoprism/SPONSORS.md

 We've built similar apps more than once and every single time the constraints of working in a profit-oriented corporate environment were an impediment.
 We are sure we can do better with only a fraction of the budget.

 That doesn't mean we can or want to cover all expenses from our personal savings while millions are wasted in commercial software projects every day.
-This is your chance to spend a tiny fraction of your budget for something truly useful.
+This is your chance to spend a tiny fraction of your budget for something truly useful and get a lot of love for it in return.

 **Your support is highly appreciated and will have significant impact on our work.**